-Few people ever experience the crucible of war: the threat of death delivered by IED or rocket-propelled grenade.
-The terror of sniper fire.
-The stench and sounds of combat.
+Few people ever experience the crucible of war: the stench and sounds of combat.
+The threat of death delivered by sniper fire.
 The stretches of numbing boredom alternating with paroxysms of adrenaline-wired violence.
 Few see it, but those who do are changed.
 “In war there are no unwounded soldiers,” said Argentinian writer José Narosky.

 Iraq veteran and artist Rick Lawson is no stranger to war’s unseen effects.
 His first-hand knowledge of how combat duty may subsequently alter the lives of military veterans inspired him to create the War Experience Project, a unique program in which service members paint their stories onto uniforms.